 - Follow through on commitments.

-- Hide your mentoring profile if temporarily unable to help mentees, respond when active.
+- Hide your mentoring profile if temporarily unable to help mentees, and respond when active.

 Step forward today and become an ACG alumni mentor!
-Join ACG Connect and select the type of mentoring program that better suits you.
+Join ACG Connect and select the type of mentoring relationship that best suits you.

 How do I become a mentee?

 - One-off request: Do you need someone to review your cover letter or CV?
-Then consider a “flash mentoring” or “speed mentoring” relationship where you’re just asking the mentor for some quick advice.
+Then consider a “flash mentoring” or “speed mentoring” relationship where you just ask the mentor for some quick advice.

-In the same way the mentor can decide what kind of mentoring he/she would like to provide or even receive.
-Mentoring is not only about Alums mentoring students, but also about alums mentoring Alums.
-Also, you can be a mentor and a mentee in parallel!
+In the same way, the mentor can decide what kind of mentoring he/she would like to provide or even receive.
+Mentoring is not only about alums mentoring students, but also about alums mentoring alums.
+Also, you can be a mentor and a mentee at the same time!

-What are the main questions I need to ask myself and commitments I need to make before I request a mentoring relationship?
+What are the main questions that I need to ask myself and commitments I need to make before I request a mentorship?

-- Think carefully about what you want from the mentoring relationship.
+- Think carefully about what you want from the mentorship.
 What are your goals?
 Are they specific, measurable, achievable, realistic and time-bound?